-The MVI69-HART module communicates directly over the CompactLogix or MicroLogix backplane.
-Data is paged between the module and the CompactLogix processor across the backplane using the module's input and output images.
-The update frequency of the images is determined by the scheduled scan rate defined by the user for the module and the communication load on the module.
+The MVI56-HART module communicates directly over the ControlLogix backplane.
+Data travels between the module and the ControlLogix processor across the backplane using the module's input and output images.
+The update frequency of the data is determined by the scan rate defined by the user for the module and the communication load on the module.
 Typical updates are in the range of 1 to 10 milliseconds.

 Data received by the master drivers is placed in the module's input image.
-This data is processed by the ladder logic in the CompactLogix processor.
-The input image for the module varies depending on the block size specified in the configuration file.
+This data is processed by the ladder logic in the ControlLogix processor.
+The input image for the module is set to 500 bytes.
 This large data area permits fast throughput of data between the module and the processor.

-The processor inserts data to the module's output image to transfer to the module.
-The module's program extracts the data and places it in the module's internal database.
-The output image for the module may be set to 61, 121, or 241 words depending on the block transfer size parameter set in the configuration file.
+The processor inserts data in the module's output image to transfer to the module.
+The module's program extracts the data and transmits the data out to the master driver to the serial network.
+Additionally, the ControlLogix processor can send special control blocks to the module to instruct it to perform a special task.
+The output image for the module is set to 496 bytes.
+This large data area permits fast throughput of data from the processor to the module.

-The following illustration shows the data transfer method used to move data between the CompactLogix processor, the MVI69-HART module and the HART network.
+The following illustration shows the data transfer method used to move data between the ControlLogix processor, the MVI56-HART module, and the HART networks.

 All data transferred between the module and the processor over the backplane is through the input and output images.
-Ladder logic must be written in the CompactLogix processor to interface the input and output image data with data defined in the Controller Tags.
-All data used by the module is stored in its internal database.
+Ladder logic must be written in the ControlLogix processor to interface the input and output image data defined in the controller tags.
+The user is responsible for handling and interpreting all data received on the application ports and transferred to the input image.